Climate Change Initiatives – To Become Carbon Neutral –

 At Renesas, we have installed solar panels at some factories to compensate for a portion of the electricity used for production.

-* The output in 2019 has decreased by about 35% from the previous year, due to the suspension of some lines where solar panels are installed.
+* The output in 2020 has decreased by about 50% from 2018, due to the suspension of some lines where solar panels are installed.

 Tree Planting Initiative to Address Climate Change